ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-date-input/readme.md

 | `value`         | `value`          | The aggregate date value for the component.
 Accepts either a plain ISO date (`YYYY-MM-DD`) or a full ISO 8601 timestamp.
 When a valid value is provided, the component hydrates the internal day, month, and year fields and normalizes the stored form value to a full UTC ISO timestamp (`YYYY-MM-DDT00:00:00.000Z`). | `string \| undefined`                                                                                            | `undefined`                |

 ## Events

-_Note: when using the React wrapper (`@ongov/ontario-design-system-component-library-react`), each event below is exposed as a prop named `on` + the event name with the first letter capitalized.
-For example, `inputOnChange` becomes `onInputOnChange`, and `inputOnInput` becomes `onInputOnInput`.
-See the [`onInputOnChange` example](/packages/app-nextjs/src/app/components/ontario-date-input/client-side/page.tsx) for reference._

 | Event                | Description                                                                | Type                                                                     |
 | -------------------- | -------------------------------------------------------------------------- | ------------------------------------------------------------------------ |